MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/okr.md

 It's important to understand that OKRs are useful for measuring team outcomes versus individual performance.
 Since deadlines often motivate team performance, key results are established quarterly.
 OKRs help teams to focus on the most important tasks instead of the volume of work at hand.

 To do this, focus on what happens in a month, a quarter, and other short-term intervals.
-You can have OKRs that last longer, but shorter intervals emphasize the need for OKRs that track short-term impact.
+You can have OKRs that last longer, but shorter intervals emphasize the need for OKRs that track short-term affect.

 ## OKR key principles

 [WorkBoard](https://www.workboard.com) is a company that focuses solely on OKRs and offers software solutions to help customers adopt them.
 According to the company, the key principles of OKRs are:

-- **Aspire and inspire:** Teams establish their best possible results in a given quarter, focus efforts on great outcomes, and use retros to learn and iterate.
+- **Aspire and inspire:** Teams establishes their best possible results in a given quarter, focus efforts on great outcomes, and use retros to learn and iterate.

 - **Outcome focus:** Quarterly key results provide clarity on where value is created.
 This helps teams and the organization drive business impacts faster.

-- **Global and local:** Teams localize OKRs into their nouns, verbs, and numbers that enrich OKRs with the team's expertise and insights.
+- **Global and local:** Teams localizes OKRs into their nouns, verbs, and numbers that enrich OKRs with the team's expertise and insights.

 - **Transparent:** OKRs, alignment, and progress are visible to everyone with OKR software, which might simplify collaboration and making good decisions faster.